Bombycilla cedrorum

 Nestlings: 14-27 Jun

 Fall: Flocks of migrants are observed as early as Aug, but most arrive in mid-Sep and peak in Oct.
-A flock of 36 was at Fontenelle Forest, Sarpy Co 27 Aug 2006 and 30 were in Gage Co 31 Aug 2019.
+A flock of 36 was at Fontenelle Forest, Sarpy Co 27 Aug 2006, 30 were in Garfield Co 28 Aug 2024, and 30 were in Gage Co 31 Aug 2019.
 A fly-catching flock of 55 at Johnson Lake, Gosper Co 6 Jul 2001 was most likely a concentration of adults around a good food source at that date.
 Numbers generally decline into winter.

 Winter: Overwintering numbers are variable.
 CBC data 1980-2006 indicate that Cedar Waxwings are still fairly evenly distributed across the state by late Dec; the highest CBC count was 1742 at Calamus-Loup 1 Jan 2005.